JBShaffer91/currency-exchanger/README.md

 API_KEY=your_api_key_here

-5. Create a '.gitignore' file and add '.env' to it.
+5. Create a `.gitignore` file and add '.env' to it.

-6. Create 'webpack.config.js'.
+6. Create `webpack.config.js`.
 There isn't a "one size fits all" webpack build, so research and do your due-diligence to ensure it's configured correctly.
 You'll know if it isn't.

-7. npm run build: bundles 'src' into a 'dist' directory.
+7. npm run build: bundles `src` into a `dist` directory.

 8. npm run start: launches application in your browser.
 If it doesn't do the thing, google the errors (or ask ChatGPT)